Updated: Mar 31

 This week I shared that I have depression and anxiety on my radio show Two Moms and a Mic (Revision 1/1/19 no longer on air).
-I also shared that I am going to participate in Postpartum Support International's Climb Out of Darkness event June 23rd at 11am-2pm.
+I also shared that I am going to participate in Postpartum Support International's Climb Out of Darkness event on June 23rd from 11 am-2 pm.
 Going into motherhood with my first pregnancy I knew because of my mental history I had an increased chance of experiencing a maternal mood disorder.

 Fast forward to 2014, We made a big move to Indiana, leaving gorgeous California behind.